AresMUSH/aresmush/plugins/page/help/en/page.md

 - harassment
 - harassed
 ---
-# Pages
+# Private Messages (aka PMs or Pages)

 Pages are private messages sent between players.
-You can page any number of people at once, and use the standard pose formats in the message (like : and ;).
-You can also send and receive pages via the web portal.
+The `pm` command is aliased to `p` and `page` so it's familiar to veteran MU players.

+> Get an overview of the private message system in the [Chat Tutorial](/help/chat_tutorial).

+## Sending and Receiving Pages

-`page <list of names>=<message>`
+`pm <list of names>=<message>` - Send a pm to a list of players.

-## Page Review

-You can review pages you've missed, including ones that happened when you were offline.
-You will be notified of missed pages when you log in.
+`pm/review` - Shows available conversations.
+`pm/review <names>` - Reviews a conversation.

-> Note: Conversations are automatically deleted (after 60 days by default) to prevent database clutter.
+> **Note:** Conversations are automatically deleted (after 60 days by default) to prevent database clutter.

-`page/review` - Shows available conversations.
-`page/review <names>` - Reviews a conversation.

-## Page Status Indicators

-When you page someone who's offline/AFK/etc in-game, it will alert you to their status.
+When you page someone who's offline, idle, AFK, in 'do not disturb' (DND) mode, or on the web portal, it will alert you to their status.

-    <PM> (to Faraday<AFK>) Cate says, "Hiya"

-AFK = Away from Keyboard; OFF = Offline; DND = Do not disturb; a time like 2h indicates they're idle

 ## Page Format

-You can customize the appearance of pages by changing the color (see [Colors](/help/colors)) of the %% at the beginning as well as autospace text that appears before every page (such as a blank line or other marker).
+`pm/autospace <text before pages>` - Format the text that appears before each page (using a blank line or other marker) `pm/color <ansi code>` - Customize the color of the PM marker.

-`page/autospace <text before pages>`
-`page/color <ansi code>`

 ## Blocking and Reporting Pages

-You can block pages from someone you don't want to hear from.
+You can block pages from someone you don't want to hear from, or put yourself in 'do not disturb' mode while you're RPing.

-`page/ignore <name>=<on or off>`

 If someone is harassing you in pages, you can report them.
 This will automatically include a copy of the pages you select (from page/review) in your report.

+`pm/dnd <on or off>` -
+`pm/ignore <name>=<on or off>` - Blocks messages from a player.
+`pm/report <conversation>=<range of messages from page review>/<reason>` - Creates a report of inapprpriate messages.

-For example, page/report Bob=12-15/Terrible things!
-You have to use the full conversation title in the report if it involves multiple people.
+> **Tip:** You have to use the full conversation title in the report if it involves multiple people.
 For example, page/report Bob Mary=12-15/Bob said terrible things!

-`page/report <conversation>=<range>/<reason>` - Creates a report.

-## Do Not Disturb Mode

-Do not disturb mode prevents your MUSH client window from seeing pages while you're RPing.
-You'll still see a notification of the missed pages the next time you log in, and can review them with page/review.
-Do not disturb does not affect pages received on the web portal.

-`page/dnd <on or off>`